 Congresswoman Suzanne Bonamici was sworn in as a member of the U.S. House of Representatives on February 7, 2012.
 She represents the First Congressional District of Oregon, which comprises the Northwest portion of the state.

-Suzanne also serves as a member of the Committee on Science, Space, and Technology, and she is the Democratic leader on the Subcommittee on the Environment.
-From this position, she is working to address the causes and risks of global climate change, and to ensure that policy decisions are based on scientific evidence.
-As a representative of coastal Oregon, she is also working to draw attention to issues that affect this unique region, including ocean acidification, early tsunami warning systems, weather monitoring, and debris removal.
+Suzanne also serves as a member of the Committee on Science, Space, and Technology, and she is the top Democratic member on the Subcommittee on the Environment.
+From this position, she is working to address the causes and risks of global climate change, and to ensure that policy decisions are based on science.
+As a representative of coastal Oregon, she is also working to draw attention to issues that affect this unique region, including ocean acidification, early tsunami warning systems, weather forecasting and monitoring, and debris removal.

 Suzanne first moved to Oregon from Michigan in the mid-1970s.
-She worked her way through college in Eugene, first at Lane Community College, where she earned an Associate Degree from the Legal Assistant program, and then at the University of Oregon, where she earned a Bachelor of Arts from the School of Journalism.
-In 1983, she received her J.D. from the University of Oregon School Of Law.
+She worked her way through college in Eugene, first at Lane Community College, and then at the University of Oregon, where she earned her bachelor's degree and law degree.
 During college and law school, Suzanne worked at Lane County Legal Aid Service.

-After law school, Suzanne was an attorney for the Federal Trade Commission in Washington D.C., where she was in the Credit Practices Division of the Bureau of Consumer Protection.
-She met her husband, Michael H. Simon, in Washington, and in 1986 they settled in the Portland area.
+After law school, Suzanne was an attorney for the Federal Trade Commission in Washington, D.C., where she was in the Credit Practices Division of the Bureau of Consumer Protection.
+She met her husband, Michael Simon, in Washington, and in 1986 they settled in the Portland area.
 Suzanne joined a law firm and worked there until her children were born.

 Suzanne and Michael have been married for thirty years.
 They have two grown children and a cocker spaniel named Charley.